 How long is a director’s term of office?

-Directors serve for four years.
-(This also applies to directors elected by personnel and the director appointed by the annual General Meeting of Shareholders at the recommendation of employee shareholders, since the General Meeting of 29 April 2008.)
+Directors serve for four years (this also applies to directors elected by employees and the director appointed by the Annual General Meeting upon proposal of the employee shareholders).

 What are the qualities that Renault expects of its directors?